jts307/TinySearchEngine/indexer/IMPLEMENTATION.md

 ##### if has three or more characters, insert it with the docID into the index structure

 The length of the word is checked with `strlen()` to see if it has three or more chars.
-If it does then the word, the current `int` documentId is passed to `bool index_insert(index_t *index, const char *word, const int docId, const int wordCount)`.
+If it does then the word and the current `int` documentId is passed to `bool index_insert(index_t *index, const char *word, const int docId, const int wordCount)`.

 ###### If the pair already has a count in the index, increment its count
 ###### If its not, then add them with a count of 1